Abuse and Neglect of Older Adults:

 Here are some signs of stress:

-- Making changes in your lifestyle, including the amount you eat, or the amount of tea, coffee or alcohol you drink
+- making changes in your lifestyle, including the amount you eat, or the amount of tea, coffee or alcohol you drink; and

-- Visiting your doctor more often or developing health concerns
+- visiting your health care provider more often or developing health concerns.

 Everyone has a limit and each person's limit is different.
 A person’s needs and abilities can change over time.
 Be willing to ask for and accept help.